tokio-rs/doc-push/README.md

 **Required Experience**: Intermediate

-The goal of the doc blitz is to get the community to contribute guides.
+The goal of the doc push is to get the community to contribute guides.
 While some level of Tokio experience is needed, it is probably less tha you might expect.
 A detailed [outline] is provided to get started.
 We are also available on [Gitter] to answer questions